The Storage Material That’s Ruining Vintage Currency for …

 Mylar: The Safe Alternative

 Quality Mylar products cost more than PVC alternatives.
 The price difference reflects material cost and proper manufacturing.
-For currency worth protecting, the premium is trivial compared to the value at risk.
+For currency worth protecting, the premium is trivial compared to value at risk.
 Saving a few dollars on holders makes no sense when notes cost hundreds or thousands.

 Other Storage Options